The Account Model

 1. Native token balance

-Every account holds a balance of the VSL’s native token, used to pay processing fees for submitting or settling claims and fund other accounts or services
+Every account holds a balance of the VSL’s native token, used to pay processing fees for submitting or settling claims and fund other accounts or services.

 2. Custom asset balances